julianosbento/transaction-manager/README.md

 ### 3. Start the project

-To start the project you will need 2 terminals and a device (you can emulate at [Android Studio](https://developer.android.com/studio/?gclid=EAIaIQobChMIrKivrfGl5QIVr4VaBR39FQbmEAAYASAAEgK8EPD_BwE) ONLY ANDROID)
+To start the project you will need 2 terminals and a device (you can emulate at [Android Studio](https://developer.android.com/studio/?gclid=EAIaIQobChMIrKivrfGl5QIVr4VaBR39FQbmEAAYASAAEgK8EPD_BwE) ANDROID ONLY)

 ```bash
 npm run start || yarn start